EtalumaSupport/LumaViewPro/README.md

 The most recent executable for Windows 10 can be retrieved from: https://drive.google.com/drive/folders/1vFG5wKAaB_DNMNctJCE5Sax5WXlNiw_3?usp=sharing

 To use, download 'LumaViewPro.zip' and extract file.
-You can run the executable by double-clicking with no further installation.
+First install the camera driver.
+Then you can run the executable by double-clicking with no further installation.
 Note that the code may be more current than the executable.

 ## Installing dependencies on Windows 10 to run as a Python Script
 Download and install Python 3.9 from python page https://www.python.org/downloads/ for ALL users into new folder at (C:\Program Files\Python39).
 You will have to run the program in administrative mode.